stevenagle/stevenagle.github.io/README.md

-# Personal site
+# Personal Site

-I'm building out an angular About Me style website.
-Work in progress.
+Current work in progress, but I'm building out a functional multi-component Single Page App with routing and animations to add a little front-end to my life.

+Completely original content and design.